 The Commission, all seven Colorado River Basin States, many large water users within the Basin and the Department of the Interior have participated in completion of a study to quantify current and future demand and supply using various assumptions for future hydrology to identify the imbalance.
 All methods to address the supply imbalance, including conservation, efficiency and augmentation, are now being evaluated.
-This Basin study was completed in 2012, and efforts are now turning to next steps to address the long-term supply and demand imbalance particularly in the lower basin.
+Efforts during WY 2014 have been to evaluate next steps including detailed work with stakeholder committees on agricultural conservation, municipal and industrial conservation as well as environmental flow needs.